yusufozturk/panther/docs/gitbook/log-analysis/rules/README.md

 - Osquery CIS
 - Osquery Samples

-## Writing Rules
+## Rule Writing Workflow

-Panther Rules can be written, tested, and deployed either with the UI or the [panther_analysis_tool](https://github.com/panther-labs/panther_analysis_tool) CLI utility.
+Panther rules can be written, tested, and deployed either with the UI or the [panther_analysis_tool](https://github.com/panther-labs/panther_analysis_tool) CLI utility.

-Each Rule takes an `event` input of a given log type.
-For information on log formats, see the [supported logs](log-analysis/supported-logs) page.
+Each rule takes an `event` input of a given log type from the [supported logs](log-analysis/supported-logs) page.

 ### Rule Body